Created by: Gavin Hodge

 When viewing the report list, click Design a New Report.

 Enter a title.
 Don't worry - you'll be able to change this later.
 I called mine "Report Tutorial".
+I also picked ServiceM8 Jobs as the data source, because I want each row in the report to be for a job.
+This can be changed later too.

 Step 2 - Designer Introduction

-Step 3 - Sheet Options
+Step 3 - Layout

 Report filters allow you select which information will be included in the report every time that you run it.
 For this report, I'm going to make the Job Completed Date and Category available as filters.